WenjueHE/2026-AAAI-ComP/README.md

-# [AAAI-26 Oral] Cross-modal Prompting for Balanced Incomplete Multi-modal Emotion Recognition
+# [AAAI-26] Cross-modal Prompting for Balanced Incomplete Multi-modal Emotion Recognition
 <h5 align="center">

 🎆 Welcome to the repo of **ComP**! 🎆